iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.azdhs.covidwatch.android___1.0.30/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.azdhs.covidwatch.android 2 reviews"/>
 </p>

+> Great idea but unclear.
+IMPOSSIBLE to find by simple searching for it in the app store.
+I had to follow internet breadcrumbs over the different sites to finally get a link to the exact app.
+Once here, while setting up, you need to select your location, one of which is "State of Arizona".
+But later it says that statewide implementation means that you can get alerts, but not alert anyone else.
+So if I'm in Prescott, and no one in Prescott can actually send an alert, what is the point????<br> :date: __2020-10-06 19:06:36__

 > This app worked perfectly for me to begin with.
 Upon getting an exposure alert, I was able to view the details and severity with a simple touch.
 However, within the last two weeks, I noticed when I received an alert, I am unable to see the details.
 I am shown when it occurred, but the drop down bar showing the Transmission Risk and total time exposed is no longer available.
 I've tried all I can think to fix the issue, but at this point, I can no longer rely on it for accurate exposure alerts.<br> :date: __2020-09-25 01:17:53__